dsa-mind-map/leetcode-150/05-Binary-Search/Binary_Search_Master_Guide_Optimized.md

             if(nums[mid] > nums[end]){
                 // unsorted part [mid to end]
                 // "min element" would be in the right side of "mid"
-                // As "mid" > "end" ( "end" is smaller than "mid" and we are looking for "min element"), so will move "start" to "mid+1" start = mid + 1;
+                // As "mid" > "end" ( end is smaller than mid and we are looking for min element), so will move "start" to "mid+" start = mid + 1;
             }else{
                 // nums[mid] <= nums[end]